sanjaytejays/paypie_project/README.md

 - **Sign-out Functionality:**
   - Implementing user sign-out functionality.

-## Evaluation Criteria

-Interns will be evaluated based on the completeness of the implementation, code quality, adherence to best practices, and the ability to incorporate state management and Firebase integration effectively.

 ## Contributing

 If you'd like to contribute to this project, please follow the [Contributing Guidelines](CONTRIBUTING.md).